silx-kit/pyFAI/doc/source/index.rst

 PyFAI is a python libary for azimuthal integration of X-ray/neutron/electron scattering data acquired with area detectors.
 For this, images needs to be re-binned in polar coordinate systems.
-Additional tools are provided to calibrate the experimental setup, i.e. define where the detector is positionned in space considering the sample and the incident beam.
+Additional tools are provided to calibrate the experimental setup, i.e. define where the detector is positioned in space considering the sample and the incident beam.

 .. figure:: img/overview.png
    :align: center